-For a Jewish wedding ceremony – An experience reliable Jewish Civil Marriage Celebrant bringing a passion for all ceremonies.
-A marriage celebrant with a caring approach, wealth of experience in unique, meaningful and memorable ceremonies.
+Jewish wedding ceremony – with an experienced reliable Jewish Civil Marriage Celebrant bringing a passion for all ceremonies.
+A marriage celebrant with a caring approach, a wealth of experience in unique, meaningful and memorable ceremonies.

-- You will receive a personalized meaningful civil wedding ceremony which will reflect your believes & tradition to the extent that you want.
+- You will receive a personalized meaningful civil wedding ceremony which will reflect your beliefs & tradition to the extent that you want.

 - Your wedding ceremony can be as secular or religious as you choose it to be.

 - Being a Jewish civil marriage celebrant, we can incorporate any of the traditional customs, have the verses read in both Hebrew and/or English and create a civil wedding ceremony meaningful to all involved.

-- I will guide you through the path of the ceremony, listen, help and advise, but at the end-
+- I will guide you through the path of the ceremony, listen, help and advice, while at the end-

 It is all going to be your choice.

 - Contact today to discuss and plan your special Jewish/interfaith wedding ceremony.

-- A fully trained and experience marriage celebrant who puts your needs first
+- A fully trained and experienced marriage celebrant who puts your needs first

-- Advise and guide along the way for an unforgettable interfaith ceremony
+- Advice and guide along the way for an unforgettable interfaith ceremony

 - Initial and all unlimited Consultations and communication with me